hatnguyen267/DPCR_MA_Thesis_Template/README.md

 chockfull of its own commands, for instance.
-So if you are feeling adventurous, and you have not found an acceptable solution on Stack Exchange for what you have in mind, this is how you could go about owning this LaTeXbeast.
+So if you are feeling adventurous, and you have not found an acceptable solution on Stack Exchange for what you have in mind, this is how you could go about owning this LaTeX beast.

 ### Converting between formats {#sssec:num2}

-A common complaint about LaTeXis that it does not faciliate collaboration among authors.
+A common complaint about LaTeX is that it does not faciliate collaboration among authors.
 Your end-product is almost always a `.pdf` file, which makes it difficult to comment on or highlight typographies.
 But, this is no longer a problem with Pandoc -- a document converter